LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus_8wk.md

 ## Late Work

 - The grade for assignments submitted after the due date will be reduced by 10%.
-- No assignments will be accepted after the start of the final exam.
+- No assignments will be accepted after the close of the final exam.
 - Quizzes and exams cannot be taken after the due date except in emergency situations.

 Exceptions will be made for serious illness or emergency situations.